cloudfoundry-tutorials/cf-and-k8s/content/docs/running-apps-on-cf.md

 ```

 You can specify one or more URLs (routes in Cloud Foundry parlance), or let Cloud Foundry pick one at random.
 This flexible route manipulation can be used to orchestrate complex zero-downtime-deployment workflows.

+Operators need to ensure that DNS records have been created that point to a load balancer, which in turn directs traffic to the Cloud Foundry instance.
+Currently HTTP ingress is handled by a component called GoRouter, but this is being swapped out for Istio.

 ### Connect to data services